thosgood/this-weeks-finds/markdown/251-300/week256.md

 I've drawn the elements of V and X as little circles, and shown how each element in X has a bunch of elements of V sitting over it.
-When degroupoidify this to get a vector in the vector space \[X\], we get:
+When degroupoidify this to get a vector in the vector space [X], we get:

          [V] = (1, 4, 3, 2, 0, 2)